segunak/SegunAkinyemi.com/docs/_posts/2025-03-07-stem-workshop-precision-meets-creativity-with-microsoft-designer.md

 By the end of the session, students will:

-* **Understand how Generative AI works** – AI doesn't "think" or "create" like humans; it predicts responses based on patterns in its training data.
+* **Understand how Generative AI works:** – AI doesn't "think" or "create" like humans; it predicts responses based on patterns in its training data.
-* **Recognize the importance of clear and specific prompts** – The quality of AI output depends entirely on how well-structured the input is.
+* **Recognize the importance of clear and specific prompts:** The quality of AI output depends entirely on how well-structured the input is.
-* **Practice modifying and refining AI prompts** – Small changes in wording can significantly impact AI-generated content.
+* **Practice modifying and refining AI prompts:** Small changes in wording can significantly impact AI-generated content.
-* **Engage in critical discussions about AI** – Students will reflect on AI's capabilities, limitations, and how it can be guided effectively.
+* **Engage in critical discussions about AI:** Students will reflect on AI's capabilities, limitations, and how it can be guided effectively.
-* **Explore future AI learning opportunities** – The workshop introduces [Microsoft's AI Skills Navigator](https://aiskillsnavigator.microsoft.com/en-us) as a resource for students to continue developing AI-related skills.
+* **Explore future AI learning opportunities:** The workshop introduces [Microsoft's AI Skills Navigator](https://aiskillsnavigator.microsoft.com/en-us) as a resource for students to continue developing AI-related skills.

 ## Required Expertise

 Delivering this workshop doesn't require deep technical knowledge, coding skills, or an AI research background.
 You just need to get familiar with Prompt Engineering and understand the basics of Generative AI.
 These resources provide the knowledge needed to confidently deliver this workshop.

-* **[OpenAI: Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering)** – Covers how AI responds to structured input, why specificity matters, and techniques for writing better prompts.
+* **[OpenAI: Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering):** Covers how AI responds to structured input, why specificity matters, and techniques for writing better prompts.
-* **[Microsoft: 10 AI Terms Everyone Should Know](https://news.microsoft.com/10-ai-terms/)** – Explains fundamental AI concepts like machine learning, large language models, and neural networks.
+* **[Microsoft: 10 AI Terms Everyone Should Know](https://news.microsoft.com/10-ai-terms/):** Explains fundamental AI concepts like machine learning, large language models, and neural networks.
-* **[Microsoft: 10 More AI Terms Everyone Should Know](https://news.microsoft.com/source/features/ai/10-more-ai-terms-everyone-should-know/)** – Expands on key AI topics, including bias, reinforcement learning, and ethical AI.
+* **[Microsoft: 10 More AI Terms Everyone Should Know](https://news.microsoft.com/source/features/ai/10-more-ai-terms-everyone-should-know/):** Expands on key AI topics, including bias, reinforcement learning, and ethical AI.

 **Before the workshop, test Microsoft Designer** using the fill-in-the-blank templates on the [workshop website](https://segunak.github.io/stem-education/workshops/Precision-Meets-Creativity-with-Microsoft-Designer/).